Dance Dance Revolution A20: Dance Dance Revolution A3

+Dance Dance Revolution A3 was not released at Dave & Buster's, which has 72 locations featuring Dance Dance Revolution A20 Plus as of May 2025.
+As a result, the game lacked an official release in several states and Canada.

 Music

 Dance Dance Revolution A20 features 88 new songs, for a total of 897 songs.
 Among the new songs, 16 are exclusive to golden cabinets, while another 3 are exclusive to Asia and Hawaii.
 Another 4 songs from Dance Dance Revolution A are unavailable for online play in continental North America.
 These songs are exclusive to Asia, Hawaii, Local Mode and Maintenance Mode.

 Dance Dance Revolution A20 Plus features 106 new songs, for a total of 982.
 Among the new songs, 10 are exclusive to golden cabinets, while another 17 are exclusive to Asia and Hawaii.
 The 4 restricted songs from Dance Dance Revolution A are now available in North America, for online and offline play.
 On all cabinets, A20 Plus removes a total of 21 songs from prior releases.